 "What is your application process?”

 Prospective owners should provide a completed copy of the Prospective Owner Questionnaire.
-Upon receipt of the questionnaire, we will contact you via phone or email to acknowledge receipt and to discuss your application.
+Upon receipt of the questionnaire, we will contact you via email to acknowledge receipt and to discuss your application.
+If you do not receive a response within 48 hours, please check your junk or spam folder!
 Your application will be held until a litter is born, at which time we will contact you to schedule an in person or telephone conversation to exchange additional information.
 If we are a good match as breeders for your puppy, you will be placed on a wait list and asked to leave a deposit.

 "Do you currently have puppies or adults available for placement?”